 - Luxury.
 Just two blocks from the mall and the White House, the stunning Sofitel Washington DC Square Hotel is walking distance from the Smithsonian Museums and perfect for sightseers.
 You can get a room for about $350 per night.

 For a more comprehensive list of Washington, DC’s family-friendly hotels, check out 10 Best Hotels in DC for Families.

 Washington, DC is the ideal city for inspired global cuisine, family-friendly activities, and of course—a hearty dose of history.
 With this Ultimate Family Guide to Visiting Washington, DC in tow, your visit to our nation’s capital is guaranteed to be all that and more.
 Check out this article for more unique things while visiting Washington, DC

-If you found this post on the Ultimate Family Guide to Visiting Washington, DC helpful, you might also find the follow family travel articles helpful:
+If you enjoyed this post on the Ultimate Family Guide to Visiting Washington, DC , you might also find the follow family travel articles helpful: